ai4reason/ATP_Proofs/README.md

 ### Number theory: { a: a < m } is a complete residue system for m

 395-long proof in 49s using 2-phase ENIGMA.
+62-line proof in Mizar.

 for m being Element of NAT holds { a where a is Element of NAT : a < m } is_CRS_of m